 IDPhD has admission requirements over and above the general minimum requirements for doctoral degrees listed at the Faculty of Graduate Studies website.
 Our criteria for admission are firm - Exceptions to the initial entrance requirements will be made only under extraordinary circumstances and such an applicant will be required to demonstrate unequivocally in the rest of the application package that he or she is highly likely to be successful in completing the IDPhD Program.
 There are no appeals on application decisions, and the review by the Admissions committee of the complete package (including Masters thesis and GPA) is never released to candidates.

 The committee will take into account the experiences you have had since your degrees were awarded.
 Although the committee acknowledges that GPA (Grade Point Average) is only a valid predictor for that degree program and is not correlated with career success or life satisfaction, we do not want to admit students who will fail to complete their PhD; therefore, GPA is one of the factors considered for admission.
 The minimum acceptable GPA is 3.70 or above.

 The IDPhD Program permits students to begin their studies in any term (Fall, Winter or Summer).
-Applicants who wish to begin in a given term should begin the application process at the beginning of the term before the expected start date (e.g Fall term for Summer or Fall entry).
+Applicants who wish to begin in a given term should begin the application process at least two terms before the expected start date (e.g Fall term for Summer or Fall entry).
 This will allow time for the review of your initial documents, completion of required documents, meeting of the Admissions Committee and review and final decision by the Faculty of Graduate Studies.

 How to apply